-The Company has deposits at a financial institution in excess of federally insured limits of approximately \$1,521,000 and \$1,576,000 at December 31, 2022 and 2021, respectively.
+The Company has deposits at a financial institution in excess of federally insured limits of approximately \$1,269,000 at December 31, 2023.
 The Company has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash and cash equivalents.